replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 kURL currently uses `.tar.gz` extension for a `.tar` file, hence the `-o *.tar`.

-Note that the airgap bundle above only includes the Admin Console components, which are required in order to install the application.
+Note that the `.airgap` bundle above only includes the admin console components, which are required in order to install the application.

-After this command completes, the application can be installed using the application airgap bundle.
+After this command completes, the application can be installed using the application `.airgap` bundle.

 ```bash
 kubectl kots install myapp \